swalke16/me/README.md

 ## **ETHOS:**

 Everything has a story.
 If you understand the story, you understand the thing.
 The language we use and how we tell those stories matters.
 We can, through language, control if something is viewed as a triumph or a tragedy.
 Our language controls our thoughts, and our thoughts control our actions.
 Telling a story a different way is often an unlock for moving beyond.

+My guiding value statements:

+All knowledge is worth having.

+Things serve a purpose, relationships are valuable.

+We don't need another social network.
+What we do need is smart, passionate people working together to solve real problems.

+Building great products is sometimes about the technology, but always about the people.

+We are imperfect beings who make mistakes.
+What is important is to own them and learn from them.
+Fail often, fail fast.

+Fitness and nutrition are paramount to being the best we can be.
+Without health we have nothing.

 Never forget my privilege.
 Educate myself and others about bias.
 Create diverse teams, communities, and organizations in which everyone feels safe and loved for who they are.